 Employee benefits are necessary for attracting and retaining talented employees.
 When there are multiple job offers on the table, your benefits need to be as competitive as the salary you offer.
 PeopleKeep's 2022 Employee Benefits Survey found that 82% of employees say that the benefits package an employer offers is an important factor in whether or not applicants accept a job.

-Employee benefits are important for attracting and retaining employees.
-However, offering competitive benefits can seem like a balancing act between keeping employees happy and managing costs.
-For small businesses, offering benefits can be especially challenging.
+However, offering attractive benefits can seem like a balancing act between keeping employees happy and managing costs.
+For small business owners, this can be especially challenging.

-With this tight economy, offering benefits is essential for recruiting and retaining talent, especially for small businesses.
-It’s important to remember that an investment in your employees is an investment in your organization, with significant returns on employee retention, productivity, and morale.
+Amid this tight economy, you need to maintain a competitive edge.
+It's important to remember that investing in your employees is investing in your organization, with significant returns on employee retention, productivity, and morale.

 Five advantages of offering employee benefits

 From perks to the importance of health benefits for employees, let's explore the five major advantages of offering employee benefits.

 1. Recruit and retain key employees

 In today's workforce, employees value—and expect—an employer to offer good benefits.
 A Pew Research Center1 survey found that 43% of workers who quit their jobs in 2021 said poor or no benefits played a role in their departure.